 RSE plays a very important part in fulfilling the statutory duties all schools have to meet.
 RSE helps children understand the difference between safe and abusive relationships and equips them with the skills to get help if they need it.
 State-funded schools have responsibilities for safeguarding and a legal duty to promote pupil well-being (Education and Inspections Act 2006 Section 38).
-Some aspects of the relationship education curriculum are delivered in Jigsaw lessons throughout the year, although these tend to be weighted in the Term 5 lessons and part of the "Relationships" puzzle.
-During term 6, the "Changing Me" puzzle focuses on Sex and Relationship Education in the context of body changes and procreation.
+Some aspects of the relationship education curriculum are delivered in KAPOW lessons throughout the year, although these tend to be weighted in the Term 3 and 4 lessons and part of "safety and the changing body" unit.